 This destruction is a lot closer to home than we think.
 It’s in our homes.

-Forest land is frequently cleared or degraded to make way for crops like palm oil and soy, which are exported to the EU and found in many products on our supermarket shelves.
+Forest land is frequently cleared or degraded to make way for crops like palm oil and soy, which are exported to the EU and found in many products on our supermarket shelves: beef, palm oil, wood products, rubber, maize, cocoa and coffee.
 The most recent data indicates that the EU is responsible for at least 10% of forest destruction worldwide

 Without strict rules to make sure such products are sustainable, the EU is contributing to the loss of the world’s rainforests, savannahs and wetlands.

 In order to put a stop to this destruction, two years ago we launched the #Together4Forests

 asked for a law that would keep deforestation off EU tables, the European Commission proposed a new EU deforestation law

 which would require all products placed on the EU market to be genuinely sustainable (i.e. free from deforestation and forest degradation) in addition to being legal by the producing country’s standards.
 These should also be traceable to their place of origin, and when it comes to enforcing the law across the EU, fines must be proportional to the environmental damage caused and its value.
 However, the proposed law contains loopholes which lower the EU’s big chance to keep nature destruction off the market.